neelsmith/latin101/docs/index.md

 ## Announcements

+- **unit 1 vocabulary** updated with nouns and adjectives as well as verbs
 - **Wed., Sept.
 14**: class will include brief orientation to CBL work led by CBL office
 - **Fri., Sept.
 16**: check-in on recognizing conjugation of all verbs in [unit 1 vocabulary list](./modules/unit1/vocab1/).
 - **Mon., Sept.
 19**: check-in on vocabulary: nouns for family relationships (father, mother, son, daugther, *et cetera*)